 BLOG ABOUT KAMAKHYA TEMPLE, ASSAM

 Kamakhya Temple is the main attractions of Guwahati.
 It is dedicated to mother goddess Kamakhaya.
 It is one of the oldest Shaktipeeths.
-Guwahati is the largest city but also most developed city of Assan state.
+Guwahati is not only the largest city but also most developed city of Assan state.
 Guwahati is situated on the banks of the BRAHMAPUTRA river.

-Kamakhya temple was destroyed in the early 16th century.
+Aurangzeb destroyed Kamakhya temple in 16th century.
 And then rebuilt in the 17th century.
 It was rebuilt by the King of Cooch, Bihar Nara-Narayana.

 ARCHICHETURE OF KAMAKHYA DEVI TEMPLE

 The temple consists of three major chambers.
 The western chamber is rectangular in shape and large.
 General pilgrims do not use this chamber.
 The middle chamber is in a square shape.
 It has a little idol of the goddess.
 The walls of this chamber have sculpted images of Nara-Narayana.
 The middle chamber leads to the sanctum of the temple.
 It is in the form of caves.
 It does not consist any image but a natural underground spring.
 That flows through a Yoni (vagina) shaped cleft in the bedrock.

 When Lord Shive came to know about this.
 He got very angry.
 Lord Shiva went to Daksha Prajapati’s palace and got insane then He held the body of Sati on his shoulders and started TANDAVA.
 (The Dance of destruction of the universe).
 In order to save the universe and calm him (Lord Shiva) down.
 Lord Vishnu cut the body of Sati into pieces with SUDARSHAN CHAKRA.
 Body parts of Sati fell at different places.
 These places are popular as Shaktipeeth.
 Kamakhya Temple is one of the Shaktipeeth among the 52 Shaktipeeths.

 Apart to the daily worships offers to Devi (Goddess).
 There are numerous of special worships take place at Kamakhya Temple.
 These worships are :

-- DURGA PUJA: Durga Puja is celebrated annually during Navaratri, in the month of September-Octomber.
+- DURGA PUJA: Durga Puja is celebrated annually during Navaratri, in the month of September-October.